My Tokyo Guide

 Note: Each railway operator in the Greater Tokyo Metropolitan area including JR East may have temporarily moved up last train schedules.
 Check official websites for latest information.

-The largest operator of subway train lines, Tokyo Metro provides 9 trains lines covering 195 km of track between 179 stations!
-An average almost 7.6 million passenger a day ride its network – it’s a key way to get around the city from the north-western suburbs to eastern neighborhoods across the Sumida River.
-Several of its lines connect directly with other train lines, so you don’t always have to hop on and off a train to continue your journey smoothly.
+The largest operator of subway train lines, Tokyo Metro provides 9 trains lines covering 195 km of track between 179 stations.
+On average, almost 7.6 million passengers a day ride its network – it's a key way to get around the city from the north-western suburbs to eastern neighborhoods across the Sumida River.
+Several of its lines connect directly with other train lines, so you don't always have to hop on and off a train to continue your journey smoothly.

 The other major subway train operator is Toei, operating 106 stations connected by four lines: the Asakusa Line, the Mita Line, the Shinjuku Line, and the Oedo Line.
 In 2018, an average of approximately 2.82 million people used it daily, making it another major metropolitan network.
 The Oedo lines forms a loop around the city, and the Asakusa Line directly connects with other train lines that will take you all the way to Narita or Haneda Airport.

 A range of network operators run train lines throughout the city, each requiring different tickets that can be purchased from ticket machines near the ticket gates.
 There are several JR lines, where you can use your JR pass; the Keio line will take you out west to the hiking area of Mt Takao and connects directly with the Toei Shinjuku subway line; and Odakyu will take you southwest towards the hot spring town of Hakone, as well as conveniently connecting to the Chiyoda subway line too.